Bartlesville Radio » News » Man Runs from Police Near Ascension St. John

 As officers approached the individual, he dropped the object and took off running.
 Bartlesville Police Captain Andrew Ward talked about what happened next.

 A rifle was never found or located, but a fishing pole was found in the center median where Joseph Naylor had been sitting.
-According to the Bartlesville Police Department Ascension St. John was not a target for a crime, but simply where Naylor ran to get away from law enforcement.
+According to the Bartlesville Police Department Ascension, St. John was not a target for a crime, but simply where Naylor ran to get away from law enforcement.

 « Back to News